reahl/reahl/reahl-doc/doc/tutorial/loggingin.rst

 the :class:`~reahl.domainui.accounts.AccountUI` will then be appended to the URL you use for the :class:`~reahl.web.fw.UserInterface` itself.

-The main window of your web application defines a number of :class:`~reahl.web.ui.Slot`\ s.
+The page of your web application defines a number of :class:`~reahl.web.ui.Slot`\ s.
 The writer of :class:`~reahl.domainui.accounts.AccountUI` (or any other :class:`~reahl.web.fw.UserInterface`) does not know what :class:`~reahl.web.ui.Slot`\ s
 **your** application will have for plugging in its bits of user interface.
 Hence, each :class:`~reahl.web.fw.UserInterface` writer chooses a couple of names for